Astex Pharmaceuticals: History

 In 2005, the company changed its name to Astex Therapeutics Limited when its first product entered clinical development.
 In 2011, Astex Therapeutics Limited and SuperGen, Inc. (US) merged.
 Following the acquisition, SuperGen, Inc. changed its name to Astex Pharmaceuticals, Inc., and began trading under the ticker symbol ASTX on NASDAQ.
-The combined Astex entities were subsequently acquired by Otsuka Pharmaceutical in October 2013 for around USD $900 million.
-On January 1, 2024, as part of an internal re-organization to consolidate oncology clinical development within the Otsuka group, Astex Pharmaceuticals, Inc., became part of Taiho Oncology, Inc. This internal reorganization did not impact the drug discovery research operation of Astex Pharmaceuticals (UK), based in Cambridge, UK, which continues to operate independently as ‘Astex’.
+The combined Astex entities were subsequently acquired by Otsuka Pharmaceutical in October 2013 for around US$900 million.
+On 1 January 2024, as part of an internal re-organization to consolidate oncology clinical development within the Otsuka group, Astex Pharmaceuticals, Inc., became part of Taiho Oncology, Inc. This internal reorganization did not impact the drug discovery research operation of Astex Pharmaceuticals (UK), based in Cambridge, UK, which continues to operate independently as ‘Astex’.

 Research and development

 Astex is focused on precision medicine for oncology and central nervous system disorders.
 This approach involves first understanding the molecular basis of a disease and then developing a targeted therapy which can arrest or reverse its progression.

 Astex’s Pyramid platform is focused on the rational design of novel small molecule targeted therapies.
 These therapies are based on the use of biophysical techniques, principally X-ray crystallography and cryo-electron microscopy (cryo-EM), to screen and identify very small, low molecular weight fragments of drugs binding to the disease target of interest.
 Astex uses its knowledge of the 3-dimensional structure of the binding interaction between the compound and the target to design and grow from the initial fragment, adding further functionality to improve the affinity and selectivity of the binding interaction so that the final drug compound interacts optimally with the disease target and modulates its activity – either through inhibition or activation.

 In 2020, Astex and Taiho Pharmaceutical Co., Ltd. entered into a drug discovery collaboration with Merck & Co., Inc., Kenilworth, New Jersey, USA (known as MSD outside the USA and Canada) focused on the oncogene KRAS.
 This collaboration was extended in 2021.
 In 2023 Astex announced a further collaboration with MSD to identify small molecule candidates with activity towards the tumour suppressor protein p53 for the treatment of cancer.